Mentally ill people in United States jails and prisons: Community standpoint and outcome

-Social stigma regarding this issue is significant due to the public's outlook and perception of mental health, where some may not recognize it as a health factor that needs to be addressed.
-It is for this reason that some may avoid or deny the assistance being offered to them, thus further suppressing feelings and experiences that eventually need to be dealt with.
-The NCBH notes that about one-third of Americans, or 38%, state that they worry of their peers and family members judging them if they were to seek mental help.
+Social stigma regarding this issue is significant due to the public's outlook and perception of mental health; some may not recognize it as a health factor that must be addressed.
+For this reason, some may avoid or deny the assistance offered to them, thus further suppressing feelings and experiences that eventually need to be dealt with.
+The NCBH notes that about one-third (or 38%) of Americans worry about their peers and family judging them if they seek mental help.

-Without the presence of these facilities within communities, there is an outcome of mentally ill individuals carrying on with no preventative treatment or care to keep the severity of their condition to a healthy level.
-Just about 2 million of these individuals go to jail each year, moreover, data shows that 15% of men and 30% of women who are taken to prison, do in fact have a serious mental health condition.
-The National Alliance on Mental Illness further looks into the results of decreased mental health services, and they found that for many, individuals do ultimately become homeless, or they find themselves in emergency rooms, as a result of inaccessibility to mental services and support groups.
-Statistics show that about 83% of jail inmates did not have access to needed treatment, prior to their incarceration, within their community which is why some may be rearrested for crimes as a way to return to some form of assistance.
-The Marshall Project has gathered data regarding those being treated in jail, and what they found was that the Federal Bureau of Prisons implicated a new policy to be initiated that was meant to improve the care for inmates with mental-health issues.
-It ultimately led to decreasing the number of inmates who were categorized as needing higher care levels by more than 35%.
+Without the presence of these facilities within communities, mentally ill individuals would carry on with no preventative treatment or care to keep the severity of their condition at a healthy level.
+About 2 million of these individuals go to jail each year; moreover, data shows that 15% of men and 30% of women who are taken to prison have a serious mental health condition.
+The National Alliance on Mental Illness further looked into the results of decreased mental health services, and they found that for many, individuals do ultimately become homeless or find themselves in emergency rooms as a result of the inaccessibility of mental health services and support groups.
+Statistics show that about 83% of jail inmates did not have access to needed treatment within their community before their incarceration, and so some people end up getting re-arrested as a way to return to some form of assistance.
+The Marshall Project has gathered data regarding those being treated in jail, and what they found was that the Federal Bureau of Prisons implicated a new policy to be initiated that was meant to improve the care for inmates with mental health issues.
+It ultimately led to a decrease in the number of inmates who were categorized as needing higher care levels by more than 35%.
 After this policy change, the Marshall Project noted the steady decline since May 2014 of inmates receiving treatment for a mental illness.
-Research shows that within recent years, those with “serious psychotic disorders, especially when untreated, can be more likely to commit a violent crime”.
+Research shows that in recent years, those with “serious psychotic disorders, especially when untreated, can be more likely to commit a violent crime”.

-It is said that an institutional shift would be more effective in reducing the number of incarcerated through the collaboration of multiple agencies, especially when it comes to the criminal justice system and the community.
-This collaboration between agencies deviates from the "self-perpetuating" system meant to incarcerate and process individuals in an administrative manner; therefore, it focuses closely on people with severe mental illness, and ensure ongoing care within and out of prison to reduce recidivism.
+It is said that an institutional shift would be more effective in reducing the number of incarcerated people through the collaboration of multiple agencies, especially regarding the criminal justice system and the community.
+This collaboration between agencies deviates from the "self-perpetuating" system meant to incarcerate and process individuals administratively; therefore, it focuses closely on people with severe mental illness and ensures ongoing care within and out of prison to reduce recidivism.